jonnylee777/Predicting-Baseball-Pitches/README.md

 Incoming Statcast exports are checked against canonical schemas before being cleaned and chronologically ordered.

 ### 4. Feature Engineering
-Raw pitch data is transformed through successive KG feature stages, including previous-pitch information, count context, handedness, pitch sequencing, score context, and recent pitch usage.
+Raw pitch data is transformed to the final data output for modeling, including encoding features such as previous-pitch information, count context, handedness, pitch sequencing, score context, and recent pitch usage.

 ### 5. Model Training
-A separate Random Forest model is trained for each pitcher using only information available before the prediction date.
+An individualized Random Forest model is trained for each pitcher.

 ### 6. Postgame Evaluation
 Completed games are replayed pitch-by-pitch using a frozen pregame model.
 The target game is excluded from training to prevent temporal leakage.